Skip to Main Content

 Step One: Website Auditing Best Practices for ADA Compliance

-First its essential to understsand that you cannot rely solely on automated audits because the WCAG is nuanced and interpretive.
+First its essential to understsand that you cannot rely solely on software because the WCAG is nuanced and interpretive.
 AI or not, automated tools can only detect ~30% of WCAG issues.
 Therefore, human testing is essential.

 1. Automated WCAG Testing - This stage includes a complete crawl of the website to identify basic compliance issues.

-2. Manual WCAG Testing - A deeper analysis through human review of code and unique page use-cases, given that automated tools can only detect about 30% of WCAG issues.
+2. Manual WCAG Testing - A deeper analysis through human review of code and unique page use-cases by qualified accessibility consultants.

 3. Assistive Technology Testing - Using screen readers and other tools to assess the real-world accessibility of the website.